A-mung the most nutritious foods the plant world has to offer…mung beans could be your new legume go-to.

 Mung beans are an excellent source of magnesium, which is essential for maintaining healthy bones.

-A great source of B vitamins
+They’re a natural source of several B vitamins

 Mung beans are a natural source of B vitamins.
-They are especially rich in thiamine (vitamin B1) and pantothenic acid (vitamin B5), both of which can help our nervous system function and help reduce feelings of tiredness and fatigue.
+They are especially rich in thiamine (Vitamin B1) and pantothenic acid (Vitamin B5), both of which can help our nervous system function and help reduce feelings of tiredness and fatigue.

 Should anyone avoid eating mung beans?